EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 For more detailed information, please refer to the specific man pages or the `--help` option.

+> **WARNING:** `barman-cloud-wal-archive` and `barman-cloud-backup` have been
+> introduced in Barman 2.10.
+The corresponding utilities for restore
+> (`barman-cloud-wal-restore` and `barman-cloud-recover`) will be included
+> in the next 2.11 release.
+For the moment, restore of WAL files and backups
+> requires manual intervention (using for example third-party utilities like
+> `aws-cli`).
+Cloud utilities require boto3 library installed in your system.

 ## Installation

 Barman client utilities are normally installed where PostgreSQL is installed.